 7. Blue Ocean Strategy by W. Chan Kim & Renée Mauborgne

-Many businesses fall into the trap of obsessing about the competition.
-They focus on appealing to the same customers, with the same core product, and the same general strategy.
-Unfortunately, this leads to a bloody red ocean of competition that destroys profit margins and limits long-term profitability.
+It’s very tempting to fall into the trap of obsessing about the competition.
+Many businesses focus on appealing to the same customers, with the same core product, and the same general strategy as their rivals.
+Unfortunately, this approach often leads to a bloody red ocean of competition that destroys profit margins and limits growth.

 8. The Language of Trust by Michael Maslansky

-Therefore, it’s no longer enough for businesses to just do the right thing.
-That’s because people now assume an ulterior motive.
-So we must communicate things in the right way if we want to cut through the skepticism and connect with people on a deeper level.
+As a result, it’s no longer enough for business leaders just to do the right thing.
+Even the best of intentions can be seen as being a result of ulterior motives.
+So we must learn to communicate in the right way if we want to cut through skepticism and connect with others on a deeper level.

-This book is all about how to communicate with people on their own terms.
-This is essential in the age of social media where false information spreads faster than ever.
+This book is all about how to communicate with people on their terms.
+It’s an essential read in the age of social media, where false information spreads faster than ever.
 And after-the-fact corrections do little to change people’s initial impressions.

 9. Friction by Roger Dooley